LoZack19/ultimate_library/README.md

 # Ultimate Library

+## For the noobs

+Ultimate Library is a software that helps you obtain useful information from a library backup which uses a BSL format.

+## Go deeper

 Ultimate Library is a collection of libraries and programs useful for parsing and collecting statistics on message pools in BSL (Biblioteca Statale Loenense) format.
 The main program allows you to collect useful statistics via a command line interface.
 The commands to know are:
 ```
 q: quit